elliotenglish/knowledge_base/multiview_reconstruction.md

 ![Oblique triangulation baseline](triangulation_baseline_oblique.svg)

-For multiple views of the same point, this becomes much less well defined.
+For multiple views of the same point, this becomes much less well-defined.
 One could loop over all the camera pairs and compute this.
 But this is $O(n^2)$ and inefficient.
-Instead one option is to compute some the perpendicular spread from the mean position of the cameras.
+Instead, one option is to compute some the perpendicular spread from the mean position of the cameras.

 ![Multiview triangulation baseline](triangulation_baseline_multiview.svg)